Clerks and secretaries fulfill a critical role in ensuring that public meetings are properly recorded.

 Love your depth of knowledge and the humor you bring to this subject that actually helps make it more memorable!

 Have attended both a webinar and in-person training now and I love the fast pace yet clear instruction that makes Robert’s Rules and associated activities clear.
 I breathe a sigh of relief!

 I particularly appreciated the list of reasons why taking minutes is hard work! and the various ways to streamline the task by following Robert’s Rules.

 After attending this webinar, you'll feel confident and prepared for your next meeting.
 You'll know what your responsibilities are, what to pay attention to, and how to address any issues that come up during the meeting.

 BONUS After the webinar, you will receive access to a recording of the webinar and the PowerPoint slides for your personal use.
 By registering for the webinar you agree to be recorded.

-REFUND POLICY Refunds will be given, less an administrative fee, up until one week prior to the webinar.
+REFUND POLICY Refunds will be given if you cancel more than 24 hours before the event.
 After that time no refunds are available, but the valuable materials will be provided.